 \begin{lemma} For all $k \ge 1$, there exist a constant $C > 0$ such that the following holds.
 Fix a compact set $K \subset \tilde M'$ .
 Suppose we are in the setup of \cref{L:winding_tail}.
 Let $\mathsf p = \mathsf p_{\tilde v}$ be as above and $ \bar{\mathsf p}$ be the curve which starts at $\tilde v$, hits the spine, and then goes to infinity in the direction opposite to the orientation of the spine.
 Orient and parametrise both $\mathsf p, \bar {\mathsf p}$ from $\tilde v$ to $\infty$ so that $t_2$ is the last time they exit $B(\tilde v, e^{-t})$.
 Then for all $ \delta < \delta_{K}, t \in[t_0,\infty], \tilde v \in K$,

-\end{lemma} \begin{proof} First we tackle the case of $\mathsf p$.
+\end{lemma} We emphasize here that the spine might be identical to a spine of a skeleton branch. \begin{proof} First we tackle the case of $\mathsf p$.
 If $t < \log (C'\delta_0 / \delta)$, we need to add $O(t)$ many variables given by \cref{L:winding_tail} and hence we are done by Minkowski's inequality.
 If $t > \log (C'\delta_0 / \delta)$, first we apply the previous bound up to $t = \log (C'\delta_0 / \delta)$.
 For the remainder, we can simply bound the winding by the volume of the ball of radius $C'\delta / \delta_0$ around $\tilde v$ which is $O(1)$ by our assumptions on the graph (see assumption \eqref{boundeddensity} in Section \ref{sec:setup}).